NAMUH is a work of visionary near-future science fiction.

 Apollo converses with a Sprite, a forest spirit who oversees the energies within a section of the forest.

-Sophia, a very attractive, porcelain-skinned, blonde-haired beauty, can hear the voice of the Sprite as clearly as crystal, without seeing who or what is talking, says to Apollo, in a heavy European accent.
-“Just tell them what the fuck you are talking to already.
+Sophia, a very attractive, porcelain-skinned, blonde-haired beauty, can hear the voice of the Sprite as clearly as crystal without seeing who or what is speaking.
+She says to Apollo, in a heavy European accent, “Just tell them what the fuck you are talking to already.
 And you had better explain what it is asking of us.”

 The rising sun has illuminated the entire area, casting distinct beams of light that pierce through the mist hanging between the trees.
 The persistent drizzle, responsible for the heavy droplets falling from the canopy, has stopped, easing the downpour and bringing an end to the constant drumming on the forest floor.

-Brahma’s 172-centimetre frame, slender build, and young, handsome face don’t bother Michael.
-It is the permanent smile upon his face, his whole mannerism giving off the ‘I want to get to know you’ vibe, in a friendly, excited way, that annoys the crap out of him.
+Brahma’s one-hundred and seventy-two centimetre frame, slender build, and young, handsome face don’t bother Michael.
+It is the permanent smile upon his face, his whole mannerism giving off the ‘I want to get to know you’ vibe in a friendly, excited way, that annoys the crap out of him.
 Michael has no time for adults who act like children.

-“Hi, I’m Tara.”
-An extremely attractive young lady says, stepping forward between both Michael and Brahma, then looking directly at Apollo.
+“Hi, I’m Tara,” an extremely attractive young lady says, stepping forward between Michael and Brahma, then looking directly at Apollo.
 “I can’t see or hear anything, but I can feel its presence,” she adds, her voice carrying a muddled British accent.

-Tara’s very slight build, at just 164 centimetres tall, combined with her olive complexion, adds to the beauty of her mild Asian facial features.
-Instantly shutting down any chance of an altercation between Michael and Brahma, they are both feeling at ease.
+Tara’s very slight build, at just one-hundred and sixty-four centimetres tall, combined with her olive complexion, adds to the beauty of her mild Asian facial features.
+Instantly shutting down any chance of an altercation between Michael and Brahma, both men feel at ease.

 Michael clears his throat, directs his gaze to Apollo, and states in a heavy Texan accent, “We all must have similar abilities.
 It seems we each know you’re telling the truth.”
 Michael continues, looking directly into Apollo’s eyes, “Buddy, we don’t think you’re crazy.
 My name is Michael.
 What’s yours?”